Mortgage Q&A: “How to get a mortgage with a low credit score.”

 You may be better off having someone else with good or excellent credit take out the loan instead, such as a spouse or parent.
 Or it may be in your best interest (literally) to wait until your credit score has improved before applying for a mortgage.

-It is recommended that you check your credit scores and reports long before applying for a mortgage to ensure you can actually qualify.
-Doing so in advance will also give you time to fix any mistakes that may show up on your credit report, as changes can take time.
+In any case, it is recommended that you check your credit scores and corresponding credit reports long before applying for a mortgage to ensure you can actually qualify.
+Doing so in advance will also give you time to fix any mistakes that may show up on your credit report, as changes can take a lot of time.

-Keep in mind that while credit scoring is very important to successfully obtaining a mortgage, if not the most important factor, it is just one of the many underwriting criteria mortgage lenders look at.
+Keep in mind that while credit scoring is very important to successfully obtaining a mortgage, if not the most important factor, it is just one of the many underwriting criteria mortgage lenders consider.

 Things like income, assets, and employment history can also make or break you, regardless of whether you have perfect credit or not.